FlyingLexmi/Yukiteru/README.md

 Here are the current commands supported by Yukiteru:

-`-itemCounter`: Tracks and reports the number of items in the stash on Discord.
+-`-itemCounter`: Tracks and reports the number of items in the stash on Discord.
-`-kill`: Kills the bot.
+-`-kill`: Kills the bot.
-`-goto x,y,z`: Moves the bot to specified coordinates.
+-`-goto x,y,z`: Moves the bot to specified coordinates.
-`-gotoSpawn`: Sends the bot to the spawn point.
+-`-gotoSpawn`: Sends the bot to the spawn point.
-`-stop`: Stops the bot's current tasks.
+-`-stop`: Stops the bot's current tasks.
-`-setSpawnPointCommand`: Sets the spawn point using the /spawnpoint command (works only on private servers).
+-`-setSpawnPointCommand`: Sets the spawn point using the /spawnpoint command (works only on private servers).
-`-stone`: Automates farming cobblestone in a cobblestone farm.
+-`-stone`: Automates farming cobblestone in a cobblestone farm.

 ## Links